open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

   principalDomain: ${AUTHORIZER_PRINCIPAL_DOMAIN:-"openmetadata.org"}
 ```

-For Basic auth we need to set :-
+For the Basic auth we need to set:

-- `adminPrincipals` -> `admin usernames to bootstrap the server with , mentioned as comma-seprated`
+- `adminPrincipals` -> `admin usernames to bootstrap the server with comma-separated values`

 - `allowedEmailRegistrationDomains` -> `This controls what all domain are allowed for email registration can be your {princialDomain} as well, for example gmail.com, outlook.comm etc.`